AriFordsham/GHCWiki/trac-fast-cgi.md

 Other important information like the [mapping static resources advices](trac-install#mapping-static-resources) are useful for non-fastcgi specific installation aspects.
-\]

-Relaunch lighttpd, and browse to `http://yourhost.example.org/trac` to access Trac.
+Relaunch Lighttpd and browse to `http://yourhost.example.org/trac` to access Trac.

-Note about running lighttpd with reduced permissions:

-If nothing else helps and trac.fcgi doesn't start with lighttpd settings `server.username = "www-data"`, `server.groupname = "www-data"`, then in the `bin-environment` section set `PYTHON_EGG_CACHE` to the home directory of `www-data` or some other directory accessible to this account for writing.
+Note about running Lighttpd with reduced permissions: If nothing else helps and trac.fcgi doesn't start with Lighttpd settings `server.username = "www-data"`, `server.groupname = "www-data"`, then in the `bin-environment` section set `PYTHON_EGG_CACHE` to the home directory of `www-data` or some other directory accessible to this account for writing.

-## Simple LiteSpeed Configuration
+## LiteSpeed Configuration

 The FastCGI front-end was developed primarily for use with alternative webservers, such as [ LiteSpeed](http://www.litespeedtech.com/).